codypatnaude/building-blocks/README.md

 Reload and you'll notice that each button will hide the apropriate span.

 ## Event handlers
 You've probably noticed that all the buttons in these examples have used 'bb-click' instead of 'onclick'.
 The library COULD have been designed to replace 'onclick' but this way it is really obvious what's happening.
-Our number one goal with this library was to give you a way to add scoped scripts to pages in a non-convoluted fashion.
+The number one goal with this library was to give you a way to add scoped scripts to pages in a non-convoluted fashion.
 Here's a list of the event handlers that have been implemented so far:

 * bb-click
 * bb-dblclick